 We’ve included a mix of skills here, so hopefully there’s something you want to investigate further 🙂 If you want to talk more about this topic, catch us on Twitter!

 It’s generally when you get towards the end of a project that you start with the excuses.

 ‘I’m rubbish at design,’ you explain/wail, when your code is perfect but the final product looks like Times New Roman met MTV circa 1998.

 The other person in the conversation either nods sympathetically or says, ‘Go and learn it then’.
 We recommend the second.

-No one’s expecting you to become the world’s best web designer, but even learning a few basics can make a big difference to how you approach projects (and therefore how designers approach alcohol).
+No one’s expecting you to become the world’s best web designer, but even learning a few basics can make a big difference to how you approach projects.

 If you struggle with the creativity needed for web design, photography is a great alternative.
 As long as you know the basics of cropping and adjusting images, you can create great heroes, headers, banners, presentation slides, and much more.
 This is a particularly useful skill to have for technical projects and websites where stock photos are generally limited to men in suits staring thoughtfully at server racks (see also: Men Laughing Alone With Yogurt).

 Photography is as simple or as complicated as you want to make it.
 You could take shots with a decent camera phone, or commit to learning the manual ins and outs of a DSLR.
 Whichever route you go down, knowing the basics of composition and what makes a good photo are a must.